dtinit/data-transfer-project/extensions/README.md

 # Extensions

-This foldr contains all the extensions for individual service providers and cloud platforms.
+This folder contains all the extensions for individual service providers and cloud platforms.

  - **auth** contains authorization libraries used by service providers to